airayzing/Help-Docs-v2/m1Bot-resource-center/how-m1Bot-works/bot-management/3rd-party-apps-integrations/moengage-crm-integration-with-m1bot_1.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# Freshdesk CRM integration with m1Bot
+# MoEngage CRM integration with m1Bot

-## Freshdesk CRM Integration with m1Bot

-This documentation provides step-by-step instructions for integrating Freshdesk CRM with m1Bot.
-By following these steps, you'll be able to seamlessly send lead details such as Name, Email, and Phone to Freshdesk CRM.
+This documentation provides step-by-step instructions for integrating MoEngage CRM with m1Bot.
+By following these steps, you'll be able to seamlessly send lead details such as Name, Email, and Phone to MoEngage CRM.

 ### Use Case

-This integration facilitates the transfer of lead details captured by your chatbot to Freshdesk CRM, streamlining your lead management process.
+This integration facilitates the transfer of lead details captured by your chatbot to MoEngage CRM, streamlining your lead management process.

 ### Prerequisites

 Before enabling the integration, ensure you have the following prerequisites:

+* **API URL**: Obtain the API URL from your MoEngage CRM account.
-* **Freshdesk Domain**: Obtain the domain for your Freshdesk CRM account.
+* **APP ID**: Obtain the APP ID from your MoEngage CRM account.
-* **API Token**: Obtain the API Token from your Freshdesk CRM account.
+* **DATA API KEY**: Obtain the DATA API KEY from your MoEngage CRM account.

 ### Steps to Enable the Integration

-Follow these steps to enable the integration between Freshdesk CRM and m1Bot:
+Follow these steps to enable the integration between MoEngage CRM and m1Bot:

 1. **Get the Required 3rd Party Data**:
-   * Obtain the necessary API Token from your Freshdesk CRM account.
-Refer to [the Freshdesk API documentation](https://developer.freshdesk.com/api/v1/#introduction) for assistance.
+   * Obtain the necessary API URL, APP ID, and DATA API KEY from your MoEngage CRM account.
+Refer to [this guide](https://developers.moengage.com/hc/en-us/articles/4413167462804-Track-User#h\_01HRVRH0WAW0BHPVKS6WQ9X7HG) for assistance.
 2. **Authenticate Your Account**:
-   * Enter the required Freshdesk Domain and API Token in the provided fields.
+   * Enter the required API URL, APP ID, and DATA API KEY in the provided fields.
    * Proceed to authenticate your account credentials.
 3. **Mapping the Variables**:
    * Once Authenticated, you'll see the screen where you can map the chatbot’s answers by end user to the fields of the target 3rd party system.